jinsungit/jinsungit.github.io/_projects/2_project.md

 ---
 layout: page
 title: Multi-modal learning
-description: understand data with multiple modalities
+description: "Many interesting data we encounter in real applications are multi-modal: there exists multiple types of data tha reflect the same concept.
+How can we learn about them?"
 img: assets/img/multi-modal.jpeg
 importance: 1
 category: work